 It's all very well focusing on your own business and avoiding dangerous shifts in direction by mimicking your competitors.
 But knowing your enemy can help you beat them in business.
 The better you are able to analyze and compare what's working for your competitor, the better you can adjust your own strategies.
 It's not wise to change your business model just because something's working for another business.
 But marketing strategies that work can be valuable sources of information.
 And copying what works is just plain good business sense.

-The better you are able to analyze and compare what's working for your competitor, the better you can adjust your own strategies
+The better you are able to analyze and compare what's working for your competitor, the more you can adjust and improve your own strategies

 Monitor Website Changes

 Knowing when your competitor has changed or updated his website helps you keep ahead of their marketing strategies.
 If your business is a local gym and your main competitor is running special offers on their homepage, you’d want to know about the offers as they are updated, right?
 It helps to keep up with the tactics other businesses are using to get customers.
 If you don’t know about them, you can’t evaluate and adjust (if required) your own marketing strategies.

 Visual Ping is a tool that lets you monitor websites for changes.
 Keep an eye on the competition’s special offers pages or pricing pages.
 Get an alert when their front page has a makeover.

 Backlink analysis helps your marketing strategy in the following ways